Skgland/plwm/README.md

 alt + shift + b -> shellcmd("pkill -fx 'polybar bot' || polybar bot")
 ```

 **Note:** if you are using polybar, **do not enable** its `override-redirect = true` setting (it can even crash plwm in some cases)!
-Reasoning: plwm itself handles all bars (anything that matches `bar_class`, not just polybar) the intended way: bars cannot be focused, grabbed, moved or resized; tiling windows will never cover them (but you can drag floating windows above them); fullscreen windows will always cover them.
+Reasoning: plwm itself handles all bars (anything that matches `bar_classes`, not just polybar) the intended way: bars cannot be focused, grabbed, moved or resized; tiling windows will never cover them (but you can drag floating windows above them); fullscreen windows will always cover them.

 ## Multi-monitor